Anuradha118/ticket_based_support_system/README.md

   - Once successful login, user can see the dashboard page with no tickets, as you are new user.
   - User can raise a ticket, by clicking on 'Raise a Ticket' button.
   - After successfully creating a ticket, user will be redirected to the dashboard page, with all tickets        raised by him.
+  - If user doesn't feel like creating a ticket, he can click on the 'Cancel' button to go back to dashboard     page.
   - User can View the ticket details by clicking on 'View/Reply' button present in dashboard page.
   - User can see all the details related to particular query.
   - User can have direct chat with the Admin of the system through the chat panel present in the view.